ap-in-indy/sully-hackathon/End-Of-Hackathon-Review-Notes.md

 **Issue: Detection between clinician and patient speaking is not working properly at this time.**

 I was aiming for a purely passive agent running in the background, without the need for "push to speak" or anything like that.
 Will need further experimentation to see if detecting English vs Spanish responses is easy.
 Due to the JSON responses that also come with OpenAI responses, I should be able to detect this by asking (or further checking) OpenAI's response to provide the response language and parsing that out.

+STATUS: Partially resolved.
+Still coming back with [EN] / [ES] brackets in order to resolve it, and those are being pronounced.
+Trying to resolve this.

 **Issue: Steerability of the voice model.**